anquinn/infrastructure_projects/README.md

 # Infrastructure Projects

-A simple app to visulaize and compare infrastructure projects and dollars spent in Canada.
+A simple app to visualize and compare infrastructure projects and dollars spent in Canada.

 [See it in action](http://infrastructure.andrewquinn.ca)